Kenya–Poland relations

-Kenya–Poland relations refers to the diplomatic relations between Kenya and Poland.
+Kenya–Poland relations are the diplomatic relations between Kenya and Poland.
 Both nations are members of the United Nations and the World Trade Organization.

 History

+A consulate of Poland was located in Nairobi from 1939 to 1945.

 Between 1942 and 1944, 18,000 Polish refugees arrived at the Kenyan port city of Mombasa.
 The refugees were part of a larger exodus of between 320,000 and a million Polish evacuees who were deported from Soviet-occupied eastern Poland by the Soviet Union during World War II and sent to the eastern parts of the Soviet Union incl.
 Siberia.
 With the assistance of Anders' Army, approximately 110,000 Polish evacuees left the Soviet Union to Persia and 18,000 of those refugees were sent to East Africa.

 Once the Polish refugees arrived in Mombasa, many were sent to the nearby British territories of Rhodesia, Tanzania and Uganda.
 The refugees who stayed in Kenya were sent to settlement camps in Makindu, Manira, Nairobi, Nyali and Rongai.
 The refugees would remain in Kenya until 1949 when many were resettled to Australia, Canada and the United Kingdom.

 In 1945, Poland regained its independence after the war.
 On 12 December 1963, Kenya obtained its independence from the United Kingdom and on 13 December 1963, Poland recognized and established diplomatic relations with Kenya.
 In 1964, Poland opened a resident embassy in Nairobi.

 Initially, relations between both nations were mainly administered in multilateral forums such as at the United Nations.
 Soon after the establishment of diplomatic relations, several hundred Kenyan nationals would travel to Poland to study at Polish universities on government scholarships.
 In June 2014, both nations signed a Memorandum of Understanding to increase trade.
 Since 2016, Kenya has been one of Poland's main priorities in development aid assistance.
 Poland considers Kenya one of its main partners in sub-Saharan Africa.
 In September 2021, Poland donated over 210,000 COVID-19 vaccines to Kenya.
 Kenya was the first African country to receive such aid from Poland.